alexboneham/lyric-library/README.md

 ## About

 The Lyric library application was born out of a personal struggle to organize and remember songs I enjoy singing and playing.
-As a music enthusiast, how often do you find yourself sitting at the piano or picking up a guitar to bash through a tune, only for your mind to go blank when coming up with a song to play.
+As a music enthusiast, how often do you find yourself sitting at the piano or picking up a guitar to bash through a tune, only for your mind to go blank when coming up with a song to play?
+Maybe you open a tab on your browser and search for the song lyrics, then another, and another.
+After a short practice session you have a complete mess of tabs and still no way of organizing those songs for another session later.
+This is where Lyric Library comes in.